Past Program Offerings

 This course will look at the most central issues that have historically divided the churches of the Reformation from the Roman Catholic Church, issues that are still important today: the nature of justification, the nature and authority of the Church, the sacraments.
 We will look at how these issues arose during the Reformation and their subsequent history up to the present ecumenical discussions.

 EXPLAINING OURSELVES BETTER - A Workshop Designed to Help Us Articulate Our Beliefs

-Members of the RI’s Company of Teachers, facilitated by James Cubie, presented and lead discussion to explore ways to USE our doctrines in a five week course.
+Description: Members of the RI’s Company of Teachers, facilitated by James Cubie, presented and lead discussion to explore ways to USE our doctrines in a five-week course.